ppy/osu-wiki/wiki/Legal/Privacy/en.md

 If you are covered by the European Union, you have the option of deleting your account from our service.
 Please note that this is currently a manual process and may take several days to complete ([contact us](mailto:privacy@ppy.sh) to file a request).
 In the case of account deletion, portions of your public contributions may remain intact, as detailed in "Information we collect".

 As we have a strict one-account-per-user policy to maintain fair leaderboards, after account deletion you may not be able to return to our service.
-To enforce this, we will also maintain the unique identifying string as mentioned in "Information we collect".
+To enforce this, we will also maintain the unique identifying string as mentioned in "Information we collect", even after account deletion.
+This is done so as a [legitimate interest](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/) in order to enforce our rules.
+Rest assured, it is one-way hashed and cannot be used to identify you outside of osu!, nor the precise context of enforcing this rule.

 ## Cookies